Chart Color Schemes

 Queanbeyan West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high at 28.2%, with 9.6% in primary education, 7.6% in secondary education, and 5.2% pursuing tertiary education.
-Educational facilities appear to be located outside immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is notably high, with 28.2% of residents currently enrolled in formal education.
+This includes 9.6% in primary education, 7.6% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education